 - Be sure to ask any questions you may have before signing any forms.
 Write down important facts your doctor tells you.

 If you or a loved one has suffered injuries or wrongful death due to healthcare safety errors, contact an attorney to discuss your legal options.
-The attorneys at Goldstein, Buckley, Cechman, Rice & Purtz, P.A. are board certified by the Florida Bar.
+The attorneys at Goldstein, Buckley, Cechman, Rice & Purtz are board certified by the Florida Bar.
 Areas of practice include personal injury and accidents, fall and premises liability, wrongful death, medical malpractice.
+National Patient Safety Awareness Week is the perfect time to consider a call.